 - Ensuring that the directors have direct access to management and, as necessary and appropriate, independent advisors.

-- Ensuring evaluations of the Board and Board committees are carried out at least annually.
+- Ensuring evaluations of the Board, Board committees and Directors are carried out at least annually.

-- Approving the Corporation's Management Information Circular and Annual Information Form based on the recommendation of the Nominating and Corporate Governance Committee.
+- Approving the Corporation's Management Information Circular and Annual Information Form based on the recommendations of the Nominating and Corporate Governance Committee, the Audit Committee and the Compensation and Benefits Committee.

 - Overseeing the adoption and review of environmental policies and procedures.

-- Taking all reasonable measures to ensure safety and security throughout the operations of the Corporation.
+- Taking all reasonable measures to ensure safety and security throughout the operations of the Corporation based on the recommendation of the Health, Safety, Environment and Communities Committee.

 In performing its responsibilities, the Board may, as required and subject to advising the chair of the Board, engage an outside advisor for advice and assistance at the expense of the Corporation.